 In his spare time, Andy coaches an U11 Grass Roots football team where his son plays, in their home city of Nottingham.

 Alison began her career in health and social care in 1992, supporting individuals with complex physical health needs.
-In 2003 Alison completed an advanced diploma in nursing studies with the university of Sheffield and went on to work at Oakwood Centre for Rehabilitation Medicine at Rotherham hospital, gaining experience in neurological rehabilitation.
+In 2003 Alison completed an Advanced Diploma in Nursing Studies at the University of Sheffield and went on to work at Oakwood Centre for Rehabilitation Medicine at Rotherham Hospital, gaining experience in neurological rehabilitation.

-In 2008 Alison decided to change paths to work for Voyage Care supporting individuals with learning disabilities and acquired brain injury as she developed an interest in this area due to her two sons being diagnosed with autistic spectrum conditions.
+In 2008 Alison decided to change paths to work for Voyage Care, supporting individuals with learning disabilities and acquired brain injury; areas she developed a personal interest in, as her two sons had been diagnosed with autistic spectrum conditions.

-In her leisure time, Alison enjoys spending time with her husband of almost 25 years and her two sons Jack (20) & Billy (14) Music is a big part of Alison’s life, she sings in a choir with Cast Academy and has previously graced the stage in sections of amateur musical theatre productions of Les Miserables, We Will Rock You & Chitty Chitty Bang Bang to name a few.
+In her leisure time, Alison enjoys spending time with her husband and her two sons Jack & Billy.
+Music is a big part of Alison’s life; she sings in a choir with Cast Academy and has previously graced the stage in sections of amateur musical theatre productions of Les Miserables, We Will Rock You & Chitty Chitty Bang Bang to name a few.
 Alison loves live music, particularly supporting local bands as often as possible.